-Some are still in the early phases of development while others are finally seeing some exciting growth.
+Some are still in the early phases of development, while others are finally seeing some exciting growth.

+Today, we will explore various alternative energy sources and companies worth investing in those fields.
 We previously wrote about hydrogen fuel stocks.
 Now, we will focus on electric and nuclear stocks.

-The first of the renewable energy stocks on our list has been around for decades.
+These are becoming good investments.
+So you’ll want to make a watchlist of the stocks we’ll list below.
+The first renewable energy stocks on our list have been around for decades.
 Electricity is part of our daily lives.
 One of the main positive aspects of electricity is its ease of production.
 We won’t get into the theory, but here are a few examples.

 It’s no secret that electric car sales are growing very quickly.

-For anyone walking around big cities in the US, Canada or Europe, it’s inevitable to stumble upon an electric car.
+For anyone walking around big cities in the US, Canada, or Europe, it’s inevitable to stumble upon an electric car.

-Many are public, but how many will be able to compete? and why would we include them in a renewable energy stocks list?
+Many are public, but how many will be able to compete?
+And why would we include them in a renewable energy stocks list?

-GM (NYSE: GM): FInally, here is one we all know.
-GM is the maker of the Chevy Bolt which is having a lot of success.
+GM (NYSE: GM): Finally, we all know one.
+GM is the maker of the Chevy Bolt, which is having a lot of success.
 The company is promising 30 electric vehicles by 2025.